Kong/docs.konghq.com/app/_hub/kong-inc/jq/index.md

       datatype: array of strings
       default: ["application/json"]
       description: |
-        A list of media type strings, which **must** be present in the `Content-Type` header for the request program to run.
+        A list of media type strings.
+At least one media type on this list **must** be present in the `Content-Type` request header for the program to run.
     - name: response_jq_program
       required: semi
       datatype: string